byteman0125/job-supporter/README.md

 ## Security Notes

-- The tester app window becomes invisible during screen sharing
+- The server app window becomes invisible during screen sharing
 - All communication is local network based
 - No external servers or cloud services required
 - Audio and screen data are transmitted in real-time only